-11 Retrospective reviews of NHS CHC eligibility
+11 Retrospective reviews

-If you think you should have been considered for NHS CHC but were not, you can raise this with social services, your care home manager or ICB CHC manager.
+If you think you should have been considered for NHS CHC but were not, you can request a review of a previously unassessed period of care (PUPoC) from your local ICB CHC team.
+The PUPoC guidance applies to periods of care after 1 April 2012, ICBs will only consider periods of care before this date in exceptional circumstances.
 If seeking a review in respect of a deceased relative, the ICB may require evidence to prove you are entitled to any money that may be forthcoming.
-They could ask to see the Grant of Probate or Letters of Administration.